domzhaosh/Bitmap-Loading/README.md

-Simple Bitmap Loader using Win32 API, C++ and Visual Studio 2012
+Simple Bitmap Loader
 ==========
+Using Win32 API for User Interface, C++ and Visual Studio 2012

 User Interface